Tutorial series: Sketching fundamentals

 00:00

-how to create and manipulate sketches, how you can create geometry from sketches, different methods using sketches to detail your design, and how adjustments to your sketches will drive your design with the history-based parametric modeling system in Shapr3D.
-For this, I prepared many example demonstrations.
-You will see that working with sketches and history-based
+from sketches, different methods to detail your design through sketches, and how adjustments to your sketches will drive your design with the history-based parametric modeling system in Shapr3D.
+For this, I have prepared many example demonstrations.
+You will see that working with sketches and history-based parametric modeling in Shapr3D is incredibly easy to learn and very intuitive to use.
+And with all that said,

 About the instructor